smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 The hunched figure straightened slowly, then turned with the careful precision of a man who measured every movement.
 His eyes swept over Sisyphus with calculating intensity, as if already envisioning how this new piece might fit into whatever impossible puzzle he was solving.

-"Sisyphus of Corinth," Daedalus said, his cultured voice roughened at the edges like expensive cloth worn thin.
+"Sisyphus of Corinth," Daedalus said, his cultured voice roughened at the edges.

 Sisyphus blinked.
 He'd assumed his name had faded from mortal memory, yet this man spoke it with casual familiarity.